josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Create a new Azure ML Linked Service in ADF, and link it to your ML Predictive Web Service with the Batch Request URL and API key.
+-   Create a new Azure ML Linked Service in ADF, and link it to your ML Predictive Web Service with the Batch Request URL and API key

 #### Exit criteria:

--   You have a Linked Service connected to your ML web service.
+-   You have a Linked Service connected to your ML web service

 ### Task 2: Create Azure ML input dataset

 #### Tasks to complete:

--   Author a new ADF dataset for providing blob input to an ML Predictive pipeline.
+-   Author a new ADF dataset for providing blob input to an ML Predictive pipeline

 #### Exit criteria:

--   You have a dataset connected to the storage location of the sample data uploaded by the Copy data pipeline created previously.
+-   You have a dataset connected to the storage location of the sample data uploaded by the Copy data pipeline created previously

 ### Task 3: Create Azure ML scored dataset

 #### Tasks to complete:

--   Author another ADF dataset, also connected to Azure Storage for outputting CSV files containing our sample data, along with Scored fields from our ML model.
+-   Author another ADF dataset, also connected to Azure Storage for outputting CSV files containing our sample data, along with Scored fields from our ML model

--   The dataset should write all files to the same folder, and append the year and date to the file name.
+-   The dataset should write all files to the same folder, and append the year and date to the file name

 #### Exit criteria: